Cratis/Chronicle/Documentation/get-started/basic.md

 ## Whats next

 This is a fairly simple sample, we recommend reading more in our [recipes](../recipes/).

-For more complex configuration options, head over [here](../configuration/).

 If you want to use something like Docker Compose to run things, you can find a recipe for that [here](../recipes/docker-compose.md).